-- A. Students are to be rated on the 10-point scale for each category (with the exception of the clerk and bailiff) according to the criteria appropriate to each presentation. - B. Scoring attorneys should consider a "5" as a starting point and move up or down based on the presentation. - C. Scoring attorneys must award points individually and not with consultation from other scoring attorneys. - D. Some scores are weighted and therefore can affect a team's score more dramatically.
-These include the pretrial motion (x2) and the closing argument (x2). - E. The scoring attorneys are scoring the individual presentation in each category. - F. The scoring attorneys are not evaluating the legal merits of the case.
+- A. Attorneys and witnesses are to be rated on the ten-point scale for each category according to the criteria appropriate to each presentation.
+The clerk and bailiff are rated on a five-point scale. - B. On the ten-point scale, scoring attorneys should consider a "5" as a starting point and move up or down based on the presentation. - C. Scoring attorneys must award points individually and not in consultation with other scoring attorneys. - D. Some scores are weighted and therefore can affect a team's score more dramatically.
+These include the pretrial motion (x^2) and the closing argument (x^2) . - E. The scoring attorneys are scoring the individual presentation in each category. - F. The scoring attorneys are not evaluating the legal merits of the case.

-Rule 5.5 Rankings and Ties
+Rule 5.5 - Rankings and Ties